This website contains imagery which is only suitable for audiences 18+.

 Discomfort and Pain after Facelift Surgery

 Facelift surgery involves some degree of discomfort during the initial recovery phase.
-Dr. Watts will prescribe pain medication to manage any post-operative pain.
+Dr. Watts will prescribe pain medication to manage any post-operative discomfort.
 Take the medication as directed, and make sure to discuss any concerns or side effects with Dr. Watts.

 In addition to medication, applying cold compresses to the surgical areas can help alleviate swelling and reduce discomfort.
 Follow Dr. Watts’ instructions regarding the frequency and duration of cold compress applications.